Everesh/WaniKani-TUI/README.md

 Terminal-based client for the [WaniKani web app](https://www.wanikani.com/about), built using the curses library.

-For when you need to do your reviews over SSH for ... reasosns ... ¬‿¬
+For when you need to do your reviews over SSH

 ## Preview